Why Pamela Anderson Should've Been That Mortal Woman On Stage In "Interview With The Vampire" IMHO (Warning: Reader's Discretion Is STRONGLY ADVISED)

 Pamela Anderson as a teenager

 Here are bits and tidbits about the novel Interview with the Vampire.
-The novel by Anne Rice was published on May 5, 1976, while the movie happened on November 11, 1994.
+The novel by Anne Rice was published on May 5, 1976, while the movie was published on November 11, 1994.
 Pamela was born on July 1, 1967.
 It would mean she was born nine years old when the novel was published.
 She was in Grade 9 when she was raped.
 I heard she was only 14 years old when it happened.
 The novel and the movie had some important differences.
 Pamela would be nine years old when the novel was published.
 She would be 14 when the novel felt like it'd blow up to her face.

 The novel featured the Theater Des Vampires scene.
 Anybody who saw it UNEDITED may have had mixed emotions.
 It's really a pitiful scene where an innocent young woman is captured (perhaps even newly captured for the night performance), she's ganged up, and it's basically a gang rape when the woman is stripped completely naked.
 I was only 10 years old when I saw it - pretty much damaged my brain!
 The novel described the woman's bush as a child's down - meaning she was probably a TEENAGER when the vampires fed on her.
 In the movie, Laure was 24 years old when it happened.
 The horrifying nature of it is that a mortal woman is getting stripped COMPLETELY NAKED against her will, raped, and MURDERED by sucking all her blood in front of a clueless audience.
-The audience think it's "all part of the show" even while, as the novel describes, the woman was getting pale as one vampire drank from her until there was no blood left.
+The audience thinks it's "all part of the show" even while, as the novel describes, the woman was getting pale as one vampire drank from her until there was no blood left.
 The scene was given a shortcut treatment in the movie when the vampires gang up on the woman's unconscious body (Armand knocked her to sleep before drinking some of his fill) to drink the rest of her blood.

-Director Neil Jordan was probably looking for possible cast members maybe as early as 1991 or 1992.
-I think Jordan himself was probably looking at his scope.
-Brad Pitt, Tom Cruise, Antonio Banderas, and Stephen Rea were all playing key characters.
+Director Neil Jordan was probably looking for possible cast members as early as 1991 or 1992.
+I think Jordan himself was looking at his scope.
+Brad Pitt, Tom Cruise, Antonio Banderas, and Stephen Rea will play key characters.
 Those characters had an important plot in Louis' long-dragging centuries of boredom and despair.
 However, the mortal woman was just a random woman whose name isn't even mentioned.
 She's just an extra.
 I bet Jordan was probably reading through Playboy magazines and watching various movies.
 Pamela was first noticed in a ball game.
 I bet Jordan wanted to get Pamela too.
 Maybe, he watched Snapdragon and Raw Justice.
 Maybe, Jordan felt that Pamela should be the mortal woman on the stage.
 Pamela had an innocent-looking face, a sexy body, etc. I assume that Jordan probably contacted Pamela before filming could even begin.
 I bet he saw Pamela had that aura of innocence.
-I feel like some of Pamela's naked photos feel like she was undressed against her will than her doing it willingly.
-I feel she provided a perfect facade.
+I feel like some of Pamela's naked photos feel like she was undressed against her will rather than her doing it willingly.
+I think she provided a perfect facade.

 I guess that's why Jordan later tried to secure Laure.
 Personally, I found Pamela prettier than Laure back when they were in their prime.
 Though Laure has aged rather well even in her 50s, she's still married to her husband Ivan Taieb, and they have two daughters who look like her.
 Laure's a French actress so I guess Jordan met Laure in Paris.
 Probably, Laure had no schedule whatsoever.
 It's not known why Laure even decided to allow herself into an extra role whose name isn't mentioned.
-None of the materials of the Vampire Chronicles even give the mortal woman a name or a background.
+None of the materials of the Vampire Chronicles give the mortal woman a name or a background.
 All that's known of her is that she was captured for an "evening presentation", gang-raped, and murdered via bloodsucking.
 I think Laure didn't mind being a stage prop or a footnote.
 Plus, I don't think Laure had a history of being gang-raped even if she's kind of attractive.

 _________